infinilabs/zipora/COMPREHENSIVE_CPP_BENCHMARK_SYSTEM.md

 ## Overview

-I have created a complete, production-ready C++ vs Rust performance comparison system for the infini-zip library.
+I have created a complete, production-ready C++ vs Rust performance comparison system for the zipora library.
 This system provides comprehensive benchmarking, detailed analysis, and fair head-to-head comparisons between Rust and C++ implementations.

 ## 🚀 What Has Been Implemented